Hey there! These maps like to spread out! Head over to a larger screen to check them out.

 BREAKDOWN BY RACE & ETHNICITY

 The youth disconnection rate for white youth is lower than the rate for Black youth in every state for which data are available.
-There are three states where the Latino rate is the same as or lower than the white rate.

 YOUTH DISCONNECTION